 - Sailing resumes of each team's skipper and at least three other crew members must be submitted (email is sufficient) to Director of Naval Academy Sailing (via Offshore Head Coach Jahn Tihansky) at least 2 days in advance of the event.
 These should outline their sailing experience specifically aboard larger keelboats in the roles they will be serving.
-Understand that USNA may refuse to accept an entry if in our judgment, these individuals do not have sufficient experience to safely lead a crew in the competitive operation of our boats. - Teams who have not competed in Navy 44 events on a regular basis must attend a mandatory practice session the Friday before the event to become familiar with the operation of our boats.
-We will make a boat and safety officer available from 1400 to 1800 on the day preceding the event.
-Following this session, should the safety officer conclude that the crew is not competent to safely compete, the team's entry may be rescinded.
+Understand that USNA may refuse to accept an entry if in our judgment, these individuals do not have sufficient experience to safely lead a crew in the competitive operation of our boats. - Practice on our Navy 44s will be available on Friday.
+Teams who have no recent experience on our boats are strongly encouraged to schedule a boat/safety officer.
+We plan to have boats/safety officers available from 1400 to 1800 on Friday.